Increase your cultural knowledge

 1. In the classroom

 Participate in intercultural group work, presentations or projects by teaming up with international students and/or choosing internationally-based topics.

 2. On campus

 3. Around the world

-Georgian College works hard to find study and work abroad opportunities for its students and faculty.
+Georgian works hard to find study and work abroad opportunities for students and faculty.
 These opportunities are always changing and growing.
 Below is more information about co-op opportunities, but since we are always making new agreements and partnerships we suggest you contact us for a meeting so we can discuss what type of opportunity you are looking for and places you might be interested in going.

 If you’re in a co-op program at Georgian, you may be able to find a co-op or placement abroad!
 Students are responsible for securing their own co-op positions abroad and ensuring that the placement is approved by their co-op consultant.

 The government of Canada has made it easier for Canadian students to do their co-op abroad.
 You can search for co-op opportunities through International Experience Canada (IEC).

 Once you have secured an approved co-op position abroad, the International Centre can provide support and guidance for your visa application, finding accommodations, helping to prepare you for life abroad and general tips and advice on the country you will be visiting.